 How high should a 65-inch TV be mounted?

-For a living room, mount the center of a 65-inch TV at 42–48 inches from the floor.
-The bottom of the TV will be at roughly 26–32 inches — just above your media console or stand.
+In a living room, mount the center of a 65-inch TV at 42 48 inches from the floor.
+The bottom lands at 26 32 inches, just above your media console or stand.

 Is it bad to mount a TV above a fireplace?

-It's not ideal for comfort — the height is usually 20–30 inches above optimal viewing level.
-A tilting or full-motion mount that angles the screen down significantly reduces neck strain and makes the setup actually usable.
+It's not ideal for comfort the height usually sits 20 30 inches above optimal viewing level.
+A tilting or full-motion bracket that angles the screen down reduces neck strain and actually makes the setup work.

 What's the best height for a TV in a bedroom?

-In a bedroom where you're often reclined, mount the center of the screen at 52–60 inches from the floor.
-This gives you a natural downward viewing angle when lying back on pillows.
+Bedrooms need the center of the screen at 52 60 inches from the floor.
+You'll get a natural downward viewing angle when lying back on pillows.